 The Temporary Disability Benefits referred to in this section normally commence on the fifteenth calendar day of disability and terminate at the end of the twelfth month of disability.
 The monthly benefit is 40% to 85% of compensation, depending on length of service and disability.
-In the attached exhibit, we set forth a summary of the cost of the Temporary Disability Benefits from inception of the Plan to June 30, 2009.
+In the table that follows on page 6, we set forth a summary of the cost of the Temporary Disability Benefits from inception of the Plan to June 30, 2013.